cctbx/cctbx_project/sphinx/scitbx/scitbx.array_family.rst

 difficult to do with NumPy, and is virtually impossible if the user-defined types are implemented in C++.

+The extensible nature of the :py:module:`scitbx.array_family` library is used elsewhere in CCTBX to wrap everything from additional crystallography-specific numerical types such as Miller indices (``(h,k,l)``), to X-ray scatterer objects, atoms represented in a PDB file, and geometry restraints.
+These array types are described elsewhere, but many of the same principles explained here (especially selections) will apply to them as well.

 Create a toy array::

   a = flex.double([10,11,12])